-Dennis Rader was the president of his church congregation, he was a loving husband, a doting father, and altogether seemed to be a reliable and responsible man.
-Not even Dennis Rader’s wife had any idea that he could be the BTK Killer: a man who’d tortured and murdered 10 people.
+Dennis Rader was the president of his church congregation as well as a loving husband, a doting father, and altogether seemed to be a reliable and responsible man.
+Not even Rader’s wife, Paula Dietz, had any idea that he could be the BTK Killer, a man who had tortured and murdered 10 people.

 Indeed, when the police came to arrest him, Dennis Rader’s wife and his daughter Kerri refused to believe it.
 “My dad was the one who taught me my morals,” his daughter would later say.
 “He taught me right from wrong.”

 She had no idea that for 30 years her father preyed on girls just like her.

 Rader was born on March 9, 1945, as the oldest of four in Pittsburgh, Kansas.
 He would grow up in a fairly humble home in Wichita, the same city which he would later terrorize.

 Even as a teen Rader had a bloodlusty streak in him.
 He would allegedly hang and torture stray animals and as he explained, “When I was in grade school, I sort of had some problems.”
 He continued in a 2005 audio interview that he had, “Sexual, sexual fantasies.
 Probably more than normal.
 All males probably go through some kind of, uh, sexual fantasy.
 Mine was just probably a bit weirder than other people.”